020 88309782

 Sandpaper Grits

-Sanding paperThe size of abrasive material on the sandpaper is measured in grits.
+Sanding paperThe size of the abrasive material on the sandpaper is measured in grits.
 There are several standards which have at least one thing in common - the lower the number of the grit, the coarser it gets.
 Higher grit numbers mean that the abrasive particles are getting smaller.
-High grit sandpaper will strip less wood but with less scratching and leaves a smoother surface.
+High-grit sandpaper will strip less wood but with less scratching and leave a smoother surface.

 There are many abrasive grits in wood finishing.
 The most frequently used grits in the floor restoration are: